bretcope/bret.codes/_posts/2015-07-20-schyntax-part-2.md

 schtick.AddAsyncTask("name", "min(*)", async (task, time) => await DoSomethingAsync());
 {% endhighlight %}

+Complete documentation of the C# Schtick can be found on [its GitHub page](https://github.com/schyntax/cs-schtick).

-> The first argument to `.AddTask()` is the name of the task.
+> In both implementations, the first argument to `.AddTask()` is the name of the task.
 This name must be unique among all tasks, and will help you identify them easier when debugging.
 If you're staunchly against human-readable names, you can pass in `null`, and a GUID will be assigned instead.

-Complete documentation of the C# Schtick can be found on [its GitHub page](https://github.com/schyntax/cs-schtick).

 ## Distributed Locking via Redis